mysociety/popit/docs/codebase/contributing.md

 ## Code (and test) contributions

+PopIt is written in [JavaScript](http://en.wikipedia.org/wiki/JavaScript) to run on [Node](http://nodejs.org/) and your web browser.

+It also uses some [Ruby](http://www.ruby-lang.org/) code for testing and generating the documents.

 We use the _Fork & Pull_ development model and so the easiest way to contribute code changes is via a [pull request](http://help.github.com/send-pull-requests/).

 We welcome pull requests for several things: